Watson Glaser Practice Test: Free Sample with Answers (2025)

 The “Probably True” and “Probably False” answer choices are unique to the Watson Glaser and are considered the main challenge of the inference section.

-Read the following text, and then choose whether each of the statements below is true or false to varying degrees according to the text:
+Read the following text, and then choose whether the 2 questions below are true or false to varying degrees according to the following text:

 The marked advantage of virtual employee hiring is the ability to benefit from the output of unsociable employees without involving them in face-to-face interactions.